Auterion/px4-ros2-interface-lib/README.md

 # PX4 ROS 2 Interface Library

 Library to interface with PX4 from a companion computer using ROS 2.
-It provides some tooling to used to write external modes that are dynamically registered with PX4 and behave the same way as internal ones.
+It provides some tooling used to write external modes that are dynamically registered with PX4 and behave the same way as internal ones.
 A mode can send different types of setpoints, ranging from high-level navigation tasks all the way down to direct actuator controls.

 Documentation: